Compliance Does NOT Equal Security: Here’s Why

 Achieving complete data security is far more complex and therefore it can be difficult to know where to start.
 If you are looking for an easier roadmap for securing your data, then it is probably best to take what Gartner refer to as a Data-Centric Audit and Protection (DCAP) approach.

 DCAP is a strategy which places data at the center of security and works from the inside out.
 It’s a valuable strategy because it starts with your most valuable asset, so you never lose focus of the goal.
 The steps involved in DCAP include identifying where sensitive data resides, who has access to it, what they are doing with it and whether the surrounding environment is secure.
-If you need help defining your DCAP strategy, we’re experts at it, come and talk to us!
+If you need help defining your DCAP strategy, we’re experts at it book a demo with one of our engineers today.

 Philip Robinson